Military blended retirement system: What should you know about it?

 After working for two years, a military service member becomes vested.
 Even if he or she leaves the military after the two years, there’s no need to worry.
 They are entitled to the entire TSP account.

-The Thrift Savings Plan is available to the service members who have opted for the traditional retirement system, but the Department of Defense won’t make any contribution to this system.
+The Thrift Savings Plan is available to service members who have opted for the traditional retirement system, but the Department of Defense won’t make any contribution to this system.

 There are a few tricky intricacies of the blended retirement system that service members need to understand before making a final decision.
 For example, their joining date and total years of service play a significant role in determining which retirement system they qualify for.
 These factors also help them understand what benefits they can get.

-If he or she is not sure about length of service, it’s best to opt for the blended retirement system.
+If a military service member works for 20 years, the traditional retirement system is the best choice.
+If he or she is not sure about the length of service, it’s best to opt for the blended retirement system.

+For example, if someone works for 16 years and then decides they can’t work here, they will receive nothing in retirement benefits from the military.
 Although the 2018 deadline to opt for a blended retirement system is over, reserve members who are deployed can still make a decision on it.
 But one thing is clear.
 Once a decision is made, it can’t be changed.

 Lyle David Solomon is a licensed attorney in California.
 He has been affiliated with the law firms in California, Nevada, and Arizona since 1991.
 As the principal attorney of Oak View Law Group, he gives advice and writes articles to help people solve their debt problems.
-You can connect with him at Linkedin or tweet him at @lyle_solomon
+You can connect with him at Linkedin or tweet him at @lyle_solomon.